readium/architecture/other/lcp/README.md

 ### 7/ Validate the integrity of the license

-1/ The app checks that the profile identifier in the license can be processed.
+1/ Check that the profile identifier found in the license can be processed.
 If it is not the case, the user gets a notification like "This Readium LCP license has a profile identifier that this app cannot handle, the publication cannot be processed".

-2/ The app calls the r2-lcp-client library (createContext()) with the license, the passphrase hash and CRL as parameters.
+2/ Call the r2-lcp-client library (createContext()) with the license, the passphrase hash and CRL as parameters.

-The r2-lcp-client library will verify the license integrity and create a DRM context, i.e.:
+The r2-lcp-client library verifies the license integrity, i.e.:

-* check the signature of the provider certificate using the embedded root certificate;
+* checks the signature of the provider certificate using the embedded root certificate;
-* check that the provider certificate is not in the CRL;
+* checks that the provider certificate is not in the CRL;
-* check that the provider certificate was not expired when the license was last updated;
+* checks that the provider certificate was not expired when the license was last updated;
 * validate the signature of the license;
-* check the user key;
+* checks the user key;
-* check the date rights.
-An LCP license handles a datetime start and datetime end, which must be compared with the system datetime.
+* checks the start/end rights; start/end date-time are compared with the system datetime.

-* return a "context" structure, to be used later in decryption calls.
+This library returns a "context" structure, to be used later in decryption calls.

 See the Readium LCP spec section 5.5 for additional details.

-If the license is out of date, display the status of the license as detailed in step 5.
+If the start date-time has not been readed, the license is considered "not usable until ...".
+If the end date-time has been reached, it is considered "expired".

 ### 8/ Register the device / license